Sanglorian/orcus/Orcus Rulebook - current.md

 **Evil** is the alignment of those who do whatever they can get away with, without compassion or qualms.
 Many drow, some cloud giants, and goblins are evil.

 **Chaotic evil** creatures act with arbitrary violence, spurred by their greed, hatred, or bloodlust.

+### Variant: Nine-Point Alignment

+In this variant, instead of five alignments there are nine.

+Alignment is a combination of two factors: one identifies morality  (good, evil, or neutral), and the other describes attitudes toward  society and order (lawful, chaotic, or neutral).
+Thus, nine distinct  alignments define the possible combinations.
+These brief summaries of  the nine alignments describe the typical behavior of a creature with  that alignment.
+Individuals might vary significantly from that typical  behavior, and few people are perfectly and consistently faithful to the  precepts of their alignment.

+- **Lawful good (LG)** creatures can be counted on to do  the right thing as expected by society.
+- **Neutral good (NG)** folk do the best they can to help others according to their needs.
+- **Chaotic good (CG)** creatures act as their conscience directs, with little regard for what others expect.
+Copper dragons,  many elves, and unicorns are chaotic good.
+- **Lawful neutral (LN)** individuals act in accordance with law, tradition, or personal codes.
+- **Neutral (N)** or **True neutral (TN)** is the alignment of those who prefer to steer clear of moral questions and don’t take sides, doing what seems  best at the time.
+- **Chaotic neutral (CN)** creatures follow their whims,  holding their personal freedom above all else.
+- **Lawful evil (LE)** creatures methodically take what  they want, within the limits of a code of tradition, loyalty, or order.
+- **Neutral evil (NE)** is the alignment of those who do  whatever they can get away with, without compassion or qualms.
+- **Chaotic evil (CE)** creatures act with arbitrary  violence, spurred by their greed, hatred, or bloodlust.

 ## Languages